i4Ds/heliotime-v2/site/src/components/player/about/about.md

 # About Heliotime

-[Heliotime](https://heliotime.org/) is a fast and interactive tool for exploring solar X-ray flux data from [GOES satellites](https://www.swpc.noaa.gov/products/goes-x-ray-flux).
+[Heliotime](https://heliotime.org/) is a fast and interactive tool for exploring 1-8 Ångstrom solar X-ray flux data from [GOES satellites](https://www.swpc.noaa.gov/products/goes-x-ray-flux).
 It is designed for anyone interested in solar activity and for scientists to orient themselves.

 ## Key Features